UMainedynamics/SeidarT/docs/source/png-creation.rst

 prompted with options, and the value for Resolution for rasterization (dpi): will determine - in order to get the same pixel setting that you set in Inkscape - the value for the :code:`-r` (resolution) option above.
-If you want to double the resolution, just double this number (i.e. :code:`-r192`).
+In the above code block, the default rasterization of 96 was used so if you want to double the resolution, just double this number
+(i.e. :code:`-r192`).